In this article:

 Moderate-quality evidence from systematic reviews sustains a multifactorial intervention to prevent bedsores development.
 (7) This includes the following:

 - A thorough clinical evaluation should be done.
 A frequent assessment coming from the primary care physician leading a multidisciplinary team with ongoing education and standardization, if possible.
 (8)

 - Good hygiene should be maintained.

-- The usage of specialized support surfaces like pillows between parts of the body that press against each other could be beneficial.
+- The usage of specialized support surfaces, such as pillows between parts of the body that press against each other, could be beneficial.

-- Repositioning the patient frequently and avoiding friction is essential as well.
+- Repositioning the patient frequently and avoiding friction are essential as well.

-- There should be the management of nutrition in general.
+- There should be a management of nutrition in general.

 Some crucial points on taking care of bedsores are: